 See how SPID Theatre has benefited from the London Theatres Small Grants Scheme.

 The Mackintosh Foundation and Fawn James at Soho Estates support our London Small Theatres Grants Scheme.
-The scheme will run until 2020.

 Our support for the London Small Theatres Grants Scheme reflects our continuing commitment to London’s arts scene, and means that small theatres will be able to honour London’s theatrical heritage, and be confident of a bright future.